Teaching and research facts and stats

 For its size, UNBC is among the most research-intensive universities in Canada and many faculty are international leaders in their fields.
 Much of UNBC’s research focuses on the social, economic, environmental, and cultural issues of the North.
 This has led to the establishment of world-class research in such areas as Natural Resources and the Environment; Rural, Remote, and Northern Health; and the Sustainability of Communities.

 Research partnerships with the private sector and public agencies have strengthened UNBC’s role as a resource for communities.
-This includes research on the mountain pine beetle, local governance, indigenous languages, economic development, determinants of health, and climate change.
+This includes research on the mountain pine beetle, local governance, Indigenous languages, economic development, determinants of health, and climate change.